rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 > **IMPORTANT** - There have been three major versions of this extension each with breaking changes, this is because
 > * V1 which used the preview APIs and is required if using TFS 2018 as this only has older APIs.
 This version is not longer shipped in the extension, but can be download from [GitHub](https://github.com/rfennell/AzurePipelines/releases/tag/XPlat-2.6.9)
-> * V2 was a complete rewrite by [@gregpakes](https://github.com/gregpakes) using the Node Azure DevOps SDK, with minor but breaking changes in the template format and that oAuth needs enabling on the agent running the tasks.
+> * V2 was a complete rewrite by [@gregpakes](https://github.com/gregpakes) using the Node Azure DevOps SDK, with minor but breaking changes in the template format and that oAuth needed to be  enabled on the agent running the tasks.
 At 2.27.x [KennethScott](https://github.com/KennethScott) added support for [Handlbars](https://handlebarsjs.com/) templates.
 > * V3 removed support for the legacy template model, only handlebars templates supported as this is a far more flexible solution and allow much easier enhancement of this task.

 # Overview of the Cross Platform Release Notes Generator (Version 3)
 This task generates a release notes file based on a user defined [Handlbars](https://handlebarsjs.com/) template.
-It can be using inside an Azure DevOps [Classic Build, Classic Release](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/pipelines-get-started?view=azure-devops#define-pipelines-using-the-classic-interface) or [Multistage YAML Pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/pipelines-get-started?view=azure-devops#define-pipelines-using-yaml-syntax).
+It can be using inside any Azure DevOps [Classic Build, Classic Release](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/pipelines-get-started?view=azure-devops#define-pipelines-using-the-classic-interface) or [Multistage YAML Pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/pipelines-get-started?view=azure-devops#define-pipelines-using-yaml-syntax).

 The data source for the generated Release Notes is the Azure DevOps REST API's comparison calls that are also used by the Azure DevOps UI to show the associated Work items and commit/changesets between two builds/releases.
-Hence this task should generate the same list of work items and commits/changesets as the Azure DevOps UI, though it attempts to enrich this core data with extra information.
+Hence this task should generate the same list of work items and commits/changesets as the Azure DevOps UI, though it attempts to enrich this core data with extra information where possible.

 # Detailed Documentation - The WIKI
 Full documentation can be found in the project [WIKI](https://github.com/rfennell/AzurePipelines/wiki)